ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IBisectionResult.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.enable`
+              - If true, the variable is being used.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.name`
+              - Get the name of the parameter.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.parent_name`
+              - Get the name of the segment to which the parameter belongs.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.current_value`
+              - Get the value of the independent variable after the last targeter run.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.desired_value`
+              - Gets or sets the value that you want to achieve.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.tolerance`
+              - Gets or sets the profile will stop when it achieves a value within this range of the Desired Value.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.use_custom_display_unit`
+              - If true, allows display of values in another unit.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IBisectionResult.custom_display_unit`
+              - Gets or sets the unit in which the value will be displayed in the GUI.

 Import detail